tangentsoft/pidp8i/README.md

     or similar, but it really doesn't matter where you put it, as long as your user has full write access to that directory.

+*   A working C compiler.
+A full installation of Raspbian includes this, but the "Lite" version does not.
+If you get a complaint about, "No working C compiler found" from the `configure` step below, you can install the necessary build tools with:

+        $ sudo apt install build-essential

 ## Configuring, Building and Installing